canro91/canro91.github.io/_posts/2019-09-29-RemoteInterviewTips.md

 	* [what's the difference between Func and Action?]({% post_url 2019-03-22-WhatTheFuncAction %})
 	* what's the difference between LINQ and extension methods?
 	* what's the difference between `async` and `await`?
-	* what is ASPNet Core?
+	* what is ASP.NET Core?
-	* How do you do dependency injection in a APSNet Core project? *You got the idea!*
+	* How do you do dependency injection in a ASP.NET Core project? *You got the idea!*
 3. **Programming exercise**: *Have a dev environment ready!* The interviewer will ask you to open your favorite IDE or text editor to solve [one]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}) or [two]({% post_url 2019-08-29-TimeComplexity %}) [exercises]({% post_url 2019-09-16-RotatingArray %}).
 4. **Homework**: The interviewer will ask you to solve a medium-size exercise in a couple of hours or even days. *Make sure you follow best practices and code as clean as possible!
 It's time to show off your coding skills*